The Changing Technical Diving Mindset

 However, massive inflation of those getting qualified (the divers) will always tend to dilute the number of accidents – even when that number of accidents is rising.
 The ratio can actually be seen to shrink.

-Allowing fast-track tech qualification, for financial gains, has opened the door for a recreational diving mindset to permeate into the tech community.
+Allowing fast-track technical diving qualification, for financial gains, has opened the door for a recreational diving mindset to permeate into the technical community.
 Worse still, it’s empowered that same mindset to propagate upwardly to instructor and instructor-trainer levels.

-People are now becoming tech ITs and instructors purely because it represents a financial lucrative investment.
+People are now becoming technical ITs and instructors purely because it represents a financial lucrative investment.
 The aim is simply to flog as many courses as possible.
-There’s no underlying passion or motivation for actually tech diving.
+There’s no underlying passion or motivation for actually technical diving.

-The consequence of this dilution is that grossly inexperienced technical divers are rapidly progressed into authoritative, role-model, tech instruction positions.
+The consequence of this dilution is that grossly inexperienced technical divers are rapidly progressed into authoritative, role-model, technical instruction positions.

-Needless to say, a novice tech diver that’s prematurely empowered to teach technical diving whilst still coasting high on the initial ‘Dunning-Kruger’ curve becomes a huge liability.
+Needless to say, a novice technical diver that’s prematurely empowered to teach technical diving whilst still coasting high on the initial ‘Dunning-Kruger’ curve becomes a huge liability.

 All that they are able to pass on to students is a flippancy of risks, an ignorance of consequences and an over-estimated valuation of proficiency.